marcusolsson/goddd/README.md

 ### Try it out!

-If you just want to run the server application on you machine, it is not necessary to clone the repository.
+If you just want to run the server application on you machine it's not necessary to clone the repository. `go get` will install the application to your GOPATH.

 1. Make sure you have your `$GOPATH` environment set.